samiulengineer/video_background_segmentation/README.md

 3. model (save model checkpoint)
 4. prediction (validation and test prediction png format)

-- **Trained on a Single Dataset**: This experiment is for training the models on the frames collected from a single video.
+## **Trained on a Single Dataset**

+This experiment is for training the models on the frames collected from a single video.
 The dataset contains eight different folders.
 To run this experiment, you need to specify the folder name.

-<FOLDER_NAME> = Or(fountain02, sidewalk, office, busStation, park, highway, canoe, peopleInShade)
+<FOLDER_NAME> = OR (fountain02, sidewalk, office, busStation, park, highway, canoe, peopleInShade)

 ```
 python project/train.py --root_dir YOUR_ROOT_DIR \